-Classes are offered from 4:30 p.m. to 7:10 p.m. and from 7:20 p.m. to 10:00 p.m. on Mondays through Thursdays.
+Classes are offered from 4:30 p.m. to 7:10 p.m., 6:30 p.m. to 9:10 p.m and from 7:20 p.m. to 10:00 p.m. on Mondays through Thursdays.
 Selected courses are offered on alternative schedules including Saturdays or full weekends.
+Selected HRA courses are also offered web-based (online).
 Courses are scheduled so as to enable full-time students to attend classes two or three nights a week; part-time students usually attend one or two nights a week.
 Each course meets one night a week in either the fall or spring semesters or more often during the intersession or summer sessions.
 Fieldwork experiences in Health Administration may be spread over two semesters to accumulate the needed hours.